Meet Dr. Kirsty Boyd

 Dr. Boyd works in multiple capacities to actively support and contribute ongoing research and understanding in the field:

-- She is a member of the Cancer Care Ontario working group, which establishes guidelines for breast reconstruction.
+- She was a member of the Cancer Care Ontario working group, which establishes guidelines for breast reconstruction.

 - She is an expert independent assessor to the College of Physicians and Surgeons of Ontario.

-- She is President of the Young Plastic Surgeons Committee for the Canadian Society of Plastic Surgeons.
+- She was President of the Young Plastic Surgeons Committee for the Canadian Society of Plastic Surgeons from 2015–2017.

 - She has authored numerous publications, including several book chapters.